Homeless Seniors: Causes, Challenges & How Families Can Help

 • Increased vulnerability to weather exposure, violence, and exploitation

-Many seniors have never experienced homelessness before and may be hesitant to ask for help or access available resources.
-Compassion, patience, and respect go a long way when offering support.
+Many seniors experiencing homelessness have never been in this situation before and may feel embarrassed or hesitant to ask for help.
+Compassion, patience, and respect are essential when offering support.

-Families are often the first line of support when an aging loved one begins to struggle with housing or financial stability.
-Here are meaningful ways relatives can step in to help prevent or address senior homelessness.
+Families are often the first line of defense when an aging loved one begins to struggle financially or with housing.
+Early intervention can make a significant difference.

 1. Stay Engaged with Aging Loved Ones

-• Watch for signs of declining health, unsafe living conditions, or eviction notices.
+• Watch for signs of declining health or unsafe living conditions

-• Encourage open conversations about housing challenges without judgment.
+• Encourage open conversations about financial or housing concerns

 RELATED CONTENT: Unexpected Causes of Senior Isolation